 Hesitant to consider new players Despite spending time and effort exploring new vendors, most technology buyers err on the side of familiarity when it comes to making purchasing decisions.
-In fact, 2 in 3 technology buyers in North America remain hesitant to try a new product or entrant.
-Simply put, to compete with legacy and existing providers, challenger brands must demonstrate both greater relevance and superior value.
+In fact, 2 in 3 buyers remain hesitant to try a new product or entrant.(8) Simply put, to compete with legacy and existing providers, challenger brands must demonstrate both greater relevance and superior value.
+2 in 3 decision-makers remain hesitant to try a new vendor